pari/cordova-gmv-barcode-scanner/README.md

 ````

-Note: While making changes to android code of the plugin , the build process copies the plugin in many places -
+Note: While making changes to android code of the plugin ,
+      the build process copies the plugin in many places -

       You should be working in the folder :
       $YOUR_PROJECT/platforms/android/app/src/main/java/com/dealrinc/gmvScanner/

+      The UI is in the folder
+      $YOUR_PROJECT/platforms/android/app/src/main/res/layout/barcode_capture.xml

       AND NOT the following folders
       $PROJECT/node_modules/cordova-gmv-barcode-scanner/src/android/src/gmvScanner/